AppDaemon/appdaemon/docs/CONFIGURE.rst

 Configuring the HTTP Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The HTTP component provides a unified front end to `AppDaemon's Admin Interface`, `HADashboard`, and the `AppDaemon API`.
 It requires some initial configuration, but the dashboard and admin interface can be separately enabled or disabled.
+This component also creates a folder in the configuration directory called ``web``, if it doesn't exist.
+To serve custom content like images, videos or html pages, simply drop the content into the web folder and it becomes available via the browser or dashboard.
+Content stored in this folder can be accessed using ``http://AD_IP:Port/web/<content to be accessed>``.
+Where `AD_IP:Port` is the url as defined below using the http component.

 It has it's own top-level section in AppDaemon.yaml, and one mandatory argument, ``url``: